 When starting to operate on the web, think twice what your goals are and who your target audience is.
 Webstores are the same like ordinary businesses.
 Pretty simple, customers come in, shop around, put some products into the basket and pay.
 Just like offline stores, you can pay by different means and get receipts online.
 I guess the question with the well-known bored intonation is familiar to all of us: Cash or credit?
 Different payment methods are available online too.
 Some of web businesses offer shipping service or collect-on-delivery for shipments and different payment methods like bank transfer, pay by phone or even credit/debit card.
 Now, allow me a short, comparative discussion of online credit/debit card payment opportunities with domestic banks and online payment providers in focus.

-Online payment solutions are provided today by some local banks and especially by Payment Service Providers (PSP).
+Online payment solutions are provided today by some local banks and especially by payment gateways.
 At Escalion, we provide online payment services, online fraud and data management, and handle payment transactions securely.
 Questions could be raised in many forms: Is it really worth to accept credit/debit card transactions online? – Furthermore, how to get a company that suits your demands?
-Are local banks or a PSP better to realize this plan?
+Are local banks or a payment gateway better to realize this plan?
 It’s not so tough as it seems to be.
 Online payment solution is only a tool to meet goals – boost traffic and profit in the target market.
 Clear goals should determine tools.
 This is absolutely and positively true at this juncture.

 Have you ever played with the idea of increasing traffic to your website and income at the same time but didn't know where to start?